How to open the Windows My Documents or Documents folder

 Windows Documents

 With each version of Windows, Microsoft has changed how documents are accessed on a computer.
-Unfortunately, this can make it difficult for a computer user to know how and where to access their files.
-On this page, we show you the different ways My Documents or Documents can be accessed in all versions of Windows.
+Unfortunately, this can make it difficult for a computer user to know how and where to locate their files.
+This page shows you the different ways My Documents or Documents is accessed in all versions of Windows.

 Tip

-Early versions of Windows refer to the folder that holds your documents as "My Documents."
-However, all of the recent versions of Windows (Vista and later) now refer to this folder as "Documents."
-Although they have different names, they are the same folder.
+Early versions of Windows refer to the folder that stores your documents as "My Documents."
+However, recent versions of Windows (Vista and later) now refer to this folder as "Documents."
+Although they have different folder names, the concept is the same folder.

 Opening Documents in Windows 10 and Windows 11